liturgiko/doxa/README.md

 # DOXA

-DOXA is a desktop application that provides tools for users to create or enter translations of Eastern Orthodox Christian Akolouthia (services) and publish Digital Orthodox Akolouthia as a website for use in liturgical services.
-It is available for download [here](https://github.com/liturgiko/doxa/releases).
+DOXA is downloadable open-source software that provides tools for users to create or enter translations of Eastern Orthodox Christian Akolouthia (services) and publish Digital Orthodox Akolouthia as a website for use in liturgical services.
+It is freely available for download by clicking on the word _Releases_ to the right.
+You will find installation instructions there.

 ## Sample Websites Created Using DOXA